 Patron & Adviser

 The Patron of the Movement is Prime Minister Lee Hsien Loong.
-Mr Lawrence Wong, Minister for Culture, Community and Youth, is the Adviser.
+Ms Grace Fu, Minister for Culture, Community and Youth, is the Adviser.

 What does our logo stand for?

 The Rationale for the Singapore Kindness Movement logo

 The two strokes and ovals of the Singapore Kindness Movement logo depict two people – one who does an act of kindness and the other who receives it.
 The freehand strokes combine to form a heart.
 In it, red symbolises love for our fellow man and green represents caring for the environment, tolerance, creativity and consideration.